wernerglinka/aiandyou/src/pages/index.md

   title: About AI and You
   image: "/uploads/aiandyou1.jpeg"
   prose: |
-    AIandYou.org is a U.S. based non-profit creating opportunities for under-represented communities of color to learn about Artificial Intelligence (AI).
-AIandYou.org is the platform for the science community and under-represented communities of color to have a dialogue about AI opportunities, and explore the challenges impacting everyday lives.
+    AIandYou.org is a U.S. based non-profit creating opportunities for underrepresented communities of color to learn about Artificial Intelligence (AI) and bring it into classrooms.
+AIandYou.org is the platform for the science community, educators, civil society leaders and community members to have a dialogue about AI opportunities at home and in the classroom, and explore the challenges impacting everyday lives.

     The AIandYou.org platform is created through:
     - Community and educator **Outreach**
-    - **Research** specific to under-represented communities of color
+    - **Resources** and curriculum
-    - **Resources** for community leaders and educators
+    - **Research** specific to AI and underrepresented communities

     Participants include scientists, researchers and engineers from:
     - LatinX in AI